Selling a property

 Whether or not you can sell your home quickly depends on various things:

 The legal aspect

 The Spanish law is constantly changing as far as urban planning is concerned.
-For this reason, it is possible that you may have bought a property 10 years ago with documents that were current at the time.
-It may happen that you will be asked for additional documents the day you decide to sell your property.
+For this reason, it is possible that you bought your property 10 years ago with documents that were current at that time.
+To be able to sell it now it may happen that you will be asked for additional documents the day you decide to sell your property.

-Therefore, it is advisable to get advice from your legal adviser about any additional documents required and any associated costs.
+Therefore, it is important to get advice from your legal advisor about any additional documents required and any associated costs.

 Please be aware that many estate agents are not fully up to date with the current laws and are therefore unable to advise you.
-For this reason you should consult an attorney.
+For this reason you should always consult your lawyer.

 - Escritura (title deeds)